whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-29-Hamptons-Lane-Subscription-Box-September-2015-Fresh-Grill-Review-Coupon.md

 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I've been impressed so far with Hamptons Lane.
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I've been impressed so far with <a href="https://hamptonslane.com/r/11eff023530570bd66163aea0facf3b6" target="_blank">Hamptons Lane</a>.
 I find that they do tend to inflate the prices, but even with my researched actual values, they are still worth the $47/box price.
 The items were well curated and I love the themes that they produce.
 It makes it so easy for me to utilize everything in the box and I get introduced to so many unique and useful kitchen tools and ingredients.
 Definitely a must have if you want to take an adventure in the culinary world!</p>

 <p>If you're interested, you can <a href="https://hamptonslane.com/r/11eff023530570bd66163aea0facf3b6" target="_blank">visit their website</a> to see all their available boxes or <a href="https://hamptonslane.com/r/11eff023530570bd66163aea0facf3b6" target="_blank">subscribe here to get $10 off your first box</a>!</p>